testflows/TestFlows-WebSite/source/handbook/index.md

 python3 test.py --first-fail
 ```

-# Forcing To Continue On Fail
+# Forcing To Continue on Fail

 You can force the test program to continue running if any of the tests fail
 irrespective of the presence of [TE] flags by using [--test-to-end]